Quobis/action-owasp-dependecy-track-check/README.md

 ![alt text](./cyclonedx-maven-plugin%20install.png)

-Before saving, you must change the `<phase>` tag value to `compile` (`package` by default), otherwise the action won't even generate the bom.xml.
+Note that you must **change** the `<phase>` tag value to `compile` (`package` by default), otherwise the action won't even generate the bom.xml.
+This action will compile your Maven Java project and expects to find a resulting `bom.xml`.
 You may also change other values such as the `<schemaVersion>` related to the resulting BoM Format version.

-We also added an example of the `yaml` file which can be included in the workflow to use this action.
-You can fint the file in the `example-workflow` folder.

-For Maven projects, adding the [cyclonedx-maven-plugin](https://github.com/CycloneDX/cyclonedx-maven-plugin) to your project is mandatory.
-This action will compile your project and expect to find a resulting `bom.xml`, which means you will also have to **change** the `phase` tag from `package` to `compile` inside the `executions` tag **cyclonedx-maven-plugin**.

 ## Development notes
 The repository files are mounted in the Dockerfile in `/github/workspace` directory.
 The script generates the BoM from those files and upload them to the OWASP Dependency Track specified as a parameter of the Action.
 After uploading the BoM it waits for the result and provides it as the output of the script.